s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_usage_model.rst

 #.
 Call the summary statistics routine to calculate the appropriate estimate.

 The following example demonstrates how to calculate mean values for a 3-dimensional dataset filled with random numbers.
-For dataset creation, the :ref:`onemkl_stats_make_dataset` helper function is used.
+For dataset creation, the :ref:`onemath_stats_make_dataset` helper function is used.

 USM-based example